dashpay/docs/masternodes/setup.rst

 - :ref:`Information for users of hosted masternodes <hosted-setup>`
 - :ref:`Information for operators of hosted masternodes <operator-transactions>`

-This documentation describes the commands as if they were entered in the Dash Core GUI by opening the console from **Tools > Debug console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash-cli`` to each command.
+This documentation describes the commands as if they were entered in the Dash Core GUI by opening the console from **Window > Console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash-cli`` to each command.

 .. _vps-setup: